-Adaptive hardware simplifies the work with computers for the users with low vision.
+Adaptive hardware simplifies the work with computers for users with low vision.
 Adaptive hardware includes enlarged, large print or high contrast keyboards, enlarged monitors, and other types of specially designed hardware.

 Image Source: DLF.org

-WAI-ARIA is a specification that describes the ways of providing people with disabilities with the possibility to access the web content.
+WAI-ARIA is a specification that describes the ways of providing people with disabilities with the possibility to access web content.
 WAI-ARIA and uses special commands and metadata that allow informing a user about the current state of a web page.
 If there’s a new pop-up window the assistive technology program will notify a user of it and provide him with the new content.

 With the level of technology available today, there’s the possibility to increase the accessibility of education for students with visual impairment.
 In some cases, such students can participate in learning to the same extent as any other person.
 The wide variety of assistive technology implementations allow choosing the solution that fits better a particular student.
 The choice depends on such factors as the type of eye disease, cost, and others.

 Screen reader software can dictate text from the screen to a student with visual impairment.
 Braille writing tools and refreshable reading displays allow students to write and read without significant efforts.
 Screen and video magnifiers enlarge text to assist students with mild visual impairment.
 Due to the extensive use of web-based educational platforms, particular importance is taken by means of simplifying computer access such as WAI-ARIA support, and high-contrast themes.
-An educational organization that wants to make their services accessible to students with visual impairments can contact software companies providing web application development services to make sure that their online resources follow the modern trends.
+An educational organization that wants to make their services accessible to students with visual impairments can contact software companies providing web application development services to make sure that their online resources follow modern trends.